 Vigo Spain Travel Guide

-Make choices that help the local environment.
+Make choices that benefit the local environment.

 While Galicia receives significant rainfall, water saving is still important, especially during drier summer months.